-Quick, easy Acorn Squash recipe.
+Quick, easy Winter Squash recipe.
 This is a great side dish to use in the fall/winter months or to cook up at the beginning of the week and store in the fridge to snack on!

 With the added benefits of cinnamon and cayenne, this recipe helps to increase circulation which makes this recipe perfect to warm you up for autumn and winter cooking.